 About Texas Tech

-Check that one off the list.
-In 2011, Texas Tech become one of the first two state universities to meet the legislatively set criteria to receive NRU status and earn the millions of dollars in state funding that come with the designation to enhance the research mission of the university.
+In 2009 Texas Tech set a goal to become a national research university.
+The first step toward that goal was reached in 2011 when Texas Tech became one of the first two Texas universities to meet the legislatively set criteria to receive National Research University status.
+With the designation comes millions of dollars in state funding to enhance the research mission of the university.

 There are programs to help faculty, especially junior faculty members, strengthen their teaching and research.
 The Teaching, Learning and Professional Development Center, the Ethics Center, and other groups, provide teaching resources to all faculty members.
-The Faculty Proposal Development Program offers assistance in writing successful grant proposals.
+The Office of the Vice President for Research offers a variety of faculty development opportunities and internal funding programs to promote faculty success in research and creative activities, and to assist faculty members develop successful external funding proposals.

 Texas Tech takes its mission of service, outreach and engagement seriously.
 The university offers its students outstanding study abroad and service learning opportunities to broaden their world view.
 The university provides a multitude of programs designed to entertain, educate and enhance the Lubbock community and our region.